New Policy Library

 Unsatisfactory progress and deferral of consideration

-5.5.
-In some cases, an allegation of student general misconduct may be made while the student is already engaged in an unsatisfactory progress process in accordance with the Academic Progress Review Policies.
+5.8.
+In some cases, an allegation of student general misconduct may be made while the student is already engaged in an unsatisfactory academic progress process in accordance with the Academic Progress Review Policies.
 Unsatisfactory academic progress has the potential to lead to the termination of a student’s enrolment.
-In that instance, the Academic Registrar may defer consideration of whether the misconduct matter ought to be referred to the student discipline committee for investigation until the resolution of the unsatisfactory academic progress matter.
+In that instance, the Academic Registrar may defer consideration of the student general misconduct matter until the resolution of the unsatisfactory academic progress matter.

 Educative response to an allegation of student general misconduct